A350 Melksham bypass

 Generally, the cost of previous schemes, or works already completed and paid for, are not considered in the cost benefit analysis as these are considered to be sunk costs.
 The business case looks at the costs still to be incurred and the benefits likely to arise in the future.

-The options will be assessed in accordance with the Department of Transport's Transport Analysis Guidance (TAG).
+The options are assessed in accordance with the Department of Transport's Transport Analysis Guidance (TAG) (opens new window).
 This methodology and guidance are the standard approach to assessing major transport schemes of this type, and the information is regularly updated by DfT.

 There is no predetermined formula to weight scores because different environmental factors may not be directly comparable with each other, or with economic and road safety aspects.
 The intention is to build up a framework of the individual assessments in order to get an overview to assist option selection.
-The options will also be assessed against the objectives for the scheme.
+The options have also been assessed against the objectives for the scheme.

 Yes.
 When the scheme has been designed in more detail, including mitigation measures, a full environmental impact assessment will be undertaken as part of the planning application for the scheme.

 The impact of the scheme would be considered in the light of emerging policies and strategies at Government and local level.
 The reduced traffic congestion, better facilities for active travel, and improved road safety would be expected to reduce energy consumption as a result of the scheme.
-This is likely to vary between the different options and will be assessed as part of the options appraisal process.
+This will be assessed as part of the scheme appraisal process.
 There would be scope for the use of energy efficient plant, materials and processes to reduce the carbon footprint of the construction stage of the scheme.

 The potential effects of climate change will be taken into account in the design of the scheme.
 This would include making allowances for increased rainfall and flood risk, as well as the use of more durable materials to provide resilience in connection with increased temperatures and other impacts of climate change.

-The various route options will have different impacts on the landscape and the countryside, and they will require different mitigation measures.
-These will have to considered in identifying a preferred option.
-The development of the Preferred Option would include a package of landscaping proposals to help mitigate the impact on the landscape.
+The potential impacts on the landscape and the countryside will be assessed as part of the scheme assessment process, and various mitigation measures would be considered.
+The development of the scheme will include a package of landscaping proposals to help mitigate the impact on the landscape.

 The business case for the scheme will need to consider a range of traffic growth scenarios for both high and low growth.
 It is anticipated that the Government will revise future traffic and economic growth figures in view of recent events, and the scheme will be assessed on the basis of any revised Government predictions.